Drywell Design and Installation

 After digging the hole, pour 5 or more gallons of water into the hole.
 Make note of the time it takes for the water to drain from the hole.
 A one-inch drop in water level in three minutes is considered very good.
 If the water does drain very quickly, immediately add another 5 gallons of water to check that it is not just a case of dry thirsty soil.

 If the water drains very slowly or remains in the hole with no drop in level by the next morning, the soil percolation is considered bad and drywells should not be a part of your drainage plan.
 You will have to design your drainage system to drain to a ditch, curb, or other downhill location.

 How to construct a small simple drywell

-Often a simple drywell can eliminate a small soggy spot in a lawn, or a string of them in the bottom of a French drain can eliminate the need for a long drainage system opening into a ditch or other drainway.
+Sometimes a small drywell can eliminate a small soggy spot in a lawn, or a string of them in the bottom of a French drain can eliminate the need for a long drainage system opening into a ditch or other drainway.

 Fortunately they are also simple to construct.
 Here is how to make a small simple drywell to drain a single soggy spot in a lawn:

-Obtain a roll of the fabric drainage pipe sleeve commonly sold in hardware and building supply stores.
+- Obtain a roll of the fabric drainage pipe sleeve commonly sold in hardware and building supply stores.
 The 4 inch sleeve works if you can keep your hole diameter not much over 6 inches, otherwise the 6 inch sleeve is best.
-Here is a link to see typical fabric drainage sleeve
+Here are some typical fabric drainage sleeve.

-Load one shovel full of pea gravel into the fabric tube.
-Lower the gravel- weighted knotted end of the tube down to the bottom of the drywell hole.
+- Load a few handfuls full of pea gravel into the fabric tube.
+Lower the gravel-weighted knotted end of the tube down to the bottom of the drywell hole.

-Here is an example from someone who used small simple drywells to dry a soggy yard.
+Here is an article detailing an example from someone who used small simple drywells to dry a soggy yard.
 It would have been even better had he used the fabric drain sleeves.

 How to construct a large drywell